SecretDiscorder/sd-aix-maker/README.md

 - Defines permissions in `@UsesPermissions`

+## Contributing

+We welcome contributions from the community!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

-I Can coding but in bold quote "UNDERSTAND".
+I Can coding but in bold quote "**UNDERSTAND**".

 Thanks